 One of the key qualities of a slang term is that it has a short life span.

 Ageing is a victory, something that happens to us all if we’re lucky.
-But often it’s a process we’re not conscious of; most of us feel more in touch than we actually are.
+But often, it’s a process we’re unaware of; most of us feel more in touch with our youth than we actually are.

-The use of slang is rooted in a time and a (youth) culture.
+The use of slang is rooted in a specific time and culture.
 Unless you want your domain name to be transitory, avoid slang.

 Domain Names Should Be Easy to Communicate

 Verbal referrals are still one of the most powerful ways of building a business.
-As such, domain names that are simple to pronounce, and spelt phonetically, are ideal.
-In the industry, this is known as the radio test; if your domain is name-checked on the radio — or more likely these days, a podcast — is it easy to understand.
+As such, domain names that are simple to pronounce and spelt phonetically are ideal.
+In the industry, this is known as the radio test; if your domain is name-checked on the radio—or, more likely, a podcast—is it easy to understand.